You are here

-Distinguished Fellow designation of the Society shall be bestowed upon Active, International, or Senior members who are vascular surgeons and who have distinguish themselves in a sustained manner by making substantial contributions in two of three categories: research, service, or education.
+Distinguished Fellow designation of the Society shall be bestowed upon Active, International, or Senior members who are vascular surgeons and who have distinguished themselves in a sustained manner by making substantial contributions in two of three categories: research, service or education.

 - Complete the application form [PDF]